gamesrc-ver-recreation/audiolib/notes-restoration.md

-With the right tools, this patched codebase can be used to reproduce an Apogee Sound System (ASS) library (AUDIOLIB) that at least *behaves closely* (but is *not* identical) to the one embedded in the EXEs from the following original releases:
+With the right tools, this patched codebase can be used to reproduce an Apogee Sound System (ASS) library (AUDIOLIB) that at least *behaves closely* (but is *not* identical) to the ones embedded in the EXEs from the following original releases:

-- Rise of the Triad, Shareware + Registered + Super CD + Site License releases, Apogee v1.3.
-Evidence shows that it's *probably* ASS v1.04.
+- Rise of the Triad 1.3 (4 Apogee releases and 2 Lasersoft releases).
+Evidence shows that it's ASS 1.04.
+- Shadow Warrior 1.0-1.2.
+This one is matching ASS 1.09, and should differ just by one register access and garbage data inserted by Watcom 10.0b.
+- Duke Nukem 3D: Atomic Edition 1.4-1.5 i.e., ASS 1.1.
+Except for
+the aforementioned garbage data, this one should perfectly match.

 The originally released AUDIO.MAK file was used as a base, albeit with minor influences from AUDIO2.MAK (as available with the released ROTT sources).